A tradition started

 While the Bolo program

 is optional, almost all the campers work hard to obtain a level each week.
+Even the camp staff take some of their time

 off to earn Bolos.
 Bolos are a great